davideca88/termux-gui-installer/README.md

 ```
 For now you can choose XFCE and LXQt (i'm still trying to make the MATE work lmao). <br><br>
 After a lot of time, it will ask if you want install recommended packages (terminal emulator and a web browser), as the name says, it's recommended to install. <br><br>
-And finally, if everything went well, the installation was finished.
+And finally, if everything went well, the installation will be finished.
 To open the GUI you could use the script "initgui.sh" that was generated in your $HOME, or manually configure the Desktop inside your VNC Client.
 I hope you enjoy!!